tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Some theorize that they do this because there is a greater chance of the heart surviving if the cells can avoid damage and hold out for the possibility of the heart being resuscitated.
 A far more reasonable explanation is that the component elements of a person (the cells, in this case) are compelled to preserve *their* component elements (nucleus, chromatins, cytoplasm, organelles, etc.).
 Killing the parent organism is not its concern, nor within the scope of its influence as.
 Preservation of the members is the concern of the parent organism, who has obviously failed in its duty to protect its components in the example given.
 The sacrificed parent organism of *person*, which would be the collective (tribe, community, country, etc.) will only lose one (improperly functioning) member.

-In this particular example of cardiac cells, their self-preservation can be fatal to the collective, but in most cases losing a few cells is not fatal to the collective, still, and by the same token, the *uber* organism that humans are a part of (family, society, government, etc.) only forfeits one human.
-This is happening in our own bodies 60 billion times a day, as that is how many of our own cells dies, and are created, every day.
+In this particular example of cardiac cells, their self-preservation can be fatal to the collective (or *person*), but in most cases losing a few cells is not fatal to a person, still, and by the same token, the *uber* organism that humans are a part of (family, society, government, etc.) only forfeits one human.
+This is happening in our own bodies 60 billion times a day, as that is how many of our own cells die, and are created, every day.

 #### **Claim 23A**: The most efficient model for a collective is individual self-preservation.

-Seeing self-preservation more as a protecting-the-family-of-component-parts makes much more sense *if* we also see that every organism in the hierarchy of life, from cells to cities, as an individual entity,
+Seeing self-preservation more as a protecting-the-family-of-component-parts makes much more sense *if* we also see that every organism in the hierarchy of life, from cells to cities, as an individual entity.

 Just as an entity will endanger its collective in an attempt to preserve its members, a collective will sacrifice a member for the betterment of the whole.

 This perspective also explains how a person is able to sacrifice itself for the sake of another, even though they have no genetic connection to the other person, ruling out genetic preference as is the case when a parent sacrifices themselves for their child.
 This would also suggest that our most basic drive is not the survival of the self, but the survival of something more important than the self.
-We see this in cases of love, honor, country, god, etc.
+We see this in cases of love, honor, country, god, etc., and other examples of a collective.

 You might be thinking that is a trait unique to humans, but this is not the case.
 We see cases of this in single-cell organisms<sup>[23](#ref_023)</sup>, multi-cellular organisms<sup>[24](#ref_024)</sup>, such as slime mold, where, when faced with scant resources, certain cells will sacrifice themselves for the sake of the greater organism.<sup>[25](#ref_025)</sup>, virulence parasites<sup>[26](#ref_026)</sup>, plants<sup>[27](#ref_027)</sup>, to name a few.
 Of course, in society, this is clearly exemplified in soldiers willing to die for their country, as well as countries willing to send their soldiers into war.